-A Pap smear is a procedure performed by a health professional that consists of taking a sample of superficial cells or a specific liquid by rubbing lightly with a small brush, a spatula or a special cotton swab.
-This sample is then placed on a glass slide to be examined under a microscope to detect any abnormalities.
+A smear is a procedure carried out by a healthcare professional to remove superficial cells, or a specific liquid, by lightly rubbing with a small brush, spatula or special cotton swab.
+The sample is then placed on a glass slide for microscopic examination to detect any abnormalities.

 There are different types of smears:

-Cytological smears are used to observe the morphology of the cells
+Cytological smears are used to observe cell morphology.

-Microbiological smears are used to detect the presence of markers, bacteria or viruses
+Microbiological smears to detect the presence of markers, bacteria or viruses

 Gynaecological smears are quite common and there are several types:

 Cervico-uterine smear: this involves taking a sample of cells from the cervix in order to observe their appearance and detect possible cancer or precancerous lesions.

 Vaginal sampling: involves taking cells from the vagina to study the microbial flora and look for the presence of infections.